Port Elizabeth of Yore: How the Reed family survived in their new homeland

 Whereas the Aussies refer to the Chapman as the Convict vessel, South Africans refer to her as the Settler ship, one for confinement and the other for release.

-This is fascinating history of the 70 years service to colonialism of this renowned ship and some of its crew.
+This is the fascinating history of the 70 years service to colonialism of this renowned ship and some of its crew.
 Apart from trading and conveyance operations, it was also fitted out with guns for two periods of its life and was engaged in naval warfare.

 Main picture: A model of the Chapman